-Join Emma, Niall and Anita for two days of Feldenkrais to set you up for the New Year
+Join Emma, Niall and Anita for two days of Feldenkrais to leap towards the summer term

 The workshop is suitable for professional musicians (instrumentalists and singers), music students and amateur musicians who want to improve their ease of playing and performing.
 The sessions will be practical and interactive, leaving time time for discussion and questions.

 What participants said during and after our Summer Course

 “I’m so glad that I signed up for it… it was one of those decisions that appear when most needed, and which may well have been life-changing… What really stood out for me last week was generosity and acceptance: the generosity of the three of you to each other and to us, and the importance of accepting ourselves as we are.”

 “It’s been a profound 4 days for me, and fun too.
 Thank you so much.
 I really appreciate the skill and kindness you have brought to the sessions and to me.”

 “I enjoyed feeling more connected to all that is happening in my body.
 When I played at the end I felt more creative and free.”

 “I felt more grounded and supported throughout my body.
 Playing felt more fluid with richer long notes and more fluency with fast passages.”

 2pm – 4:30pm and 5:30pm – 8pm GMT